shashir/resume/src/resume.md

 **Volunteer Teacher** \
 *El Camino High School, AP Computer Science, [TEALS](https://www.tealsk12.org/)* (2015-2016) \
-I volunteer every day to help teach first period Advanced Placement (AP) Computer Science at El Camino High School in South San Francisco.
-This includes defining objectives, lesson planning, lecturing, and working directly with students.
-As the resident Java expert, I consult the mathematics faculty heavily in developing their computer science initiatives.
+Volunteered daily to teach first period Advanced Placement (AP) Computer Science at El Camino High School in South San Francisco.
+This included defining objectives, lesson planning, and lecturing.
+As the resident Java expert, I advised the mathematics faculty in developing their computer science initiatives.

 **Industry mentor for high school students** \
 *Imgur* (2015) \
-I mentor four high school students from El Camino High School at the Imgur offices.
-This involves guiding their computer science learnings and introducing them to the workings of a real technology company.
+Mentored four high school students from El Camino High School at the Imgur offices.
+This involved guiding their computer science learnings and introducing them to the workings of a real technology company.

-**Grader/TA for algorithms, database systems, and miscellaneous offerings** \
+**TA/grader for algorithms, database systems, and miscellaneous offerings** \
 *Georgia Institute of Technology* (*)

 **Student Instructor** \
 *Michigan Math and Science Scholars* (Summer 2009-2010) \
-I was a student instructor for “Math and the Internet,” a short course for high school students on topics in discrete mathematics, coding theory, [basic electronics](http://www-personal.umich.edu/~mconger/2010/Clock/index.html), information theory, encryption, programming, etc. I worked with M. Conger, P. Shearer (2009), and S. Fawcett (2010).
+I was a student instructor for ``Math and the Internet,'' a short course for high school students on topics in discrete mathematics, coding theory, [basic electronics](http://www-personal.umich.edu/~mconger/2010/Clock/index.html), information theory, encryption, programming, etc. I worked with M. Conger, P. Shearer (2009), and S. Fawcett (2010).

 Skills
 ------